Elite status with an airline can get you some fantastic benefits: free upgrades, discounts,

 Most airlines no longer offer straight status matching.
 They won’t simply hand over elite status just because you’ve earned it with another airline.
 Instead, they’ll let you participate in a status match challenge.

 A status match challenge is when a carrier gives you the opportunity to achieve elite status by fulfilling certain requirements.
-Typically you’ll be given three months to fly a certain number of miles and/or spend a certain amount of money with the airline.
+Typically you’ll be given three months to fly a certain number of

 While match challenges are only open to flyers that already have status with another airline, some carriers will let anyone participate in a challenge for a fee.